Section 145 of the Constitution Act, 1867: Origins of the provision

 Proposals for a railway linking the Province of Canada to the Maritime provinces had circulated in British North America long before Confederation.
 One of the earliest proposals was made by Lord Durham in his 1838 report.
 He recommended the construction of a railway linking Lower Canada with New Brunswick and Nova Scotia, as part of a general union of the British North American colonies.

 The distance by land between Rivière-du-Loup on the St. Lawrence and Halifax is approximately 815 kilometres.
-The proposed railway would be significant for trade, giving the Province of Canada an all-season route to ice-free Halifax harbour, and increasing trade and transportation for New Brunswick and Nova Scotia.
+The proposed railway would be significant for trade, giving the Province of Canada an all-season route to ice-free Halifax Harbour, and increasing trade and transportation for New Brunswick and Nova Scotia.
 It would also be significant for the defence of British North America, by providing a railway link that would not run through American territory.
 The defence purposes of the railway were heightened during the American Civil War, when events such as the Trent Affair and the St. Albans Raid heightened tensions between the United States and the United Kingdom.
 In the winter, the only way to transport British troops from Quebec to the Maritimes was by horse-drawn sleigh.

 There had been some initial discussions for the railway among the provinces in the early 1860s, but the prospects for a railway dimmed in 1863 when the Province of Canada withdrew from the discussions because of the cost.
 The matter was raised again in 1864 at the Quebec Conference, where the delegates agreed that the Intercolonial Railway would be part of the Confederation proposal.
 At the insistence of the Maritime delegates, the Quebec Resolutions included a requirement that the new federal government would build the railway.
-However, in the subsequent Confederation Debates in the Parliament of the Province of Canada in 1865, John A. Macdonald, one of the co-premiers of the province, appeared to back away from that commitment, weakening support for Confederation in the Maritimes, particularly New Brunswick which was in the middle of an election.
+However, in the subsequent debates in the Parliament of the Province of Canada in 1865 on the Confederation project, John A. Macdonald, one of the co-premiers of the province, appeared to back away from that commitment, weakening support for Confederation in the Maritimes, particularly New Brunswick which was in the middle of an election.
 Macdonald's comments were felt to have contributed to the victory of the Anti-Confederate party in the New Brunswick election of 1865.

 The final stage of the process leading to Confederation was the London Conference of 1866, a meeting of delegates from the Province of Canada, New Brunswick, and Nova Scotia.
 The Maritime delegates came to London seeking adjustments to the proposed Confederation plan, to satisfy concerns that had been raised by residents of those provinces in discussions on the proposal.
 At the first day of the conference, Leonard Tilley, one of the New Brunswick delegates, firmly stated that New Brunswick would only participate if the construction of the railway was part of the plan for union.
-The Conference immediately accepted that point, and the construction of the railway was included in the final resolutions produced by the London Conference.
+The Conference immediately accepted that point.
+The construction of the railway was included in the final resolutions produced by the London Conference.
 The commitment was then included in the bill prepared by the British government and introduced in the British Parliament.